awsdocs/aws-iot-docs/developerguide/cog-iot-policies.md

 1. When a user signs up for an account, the application creates an Amazon Cognito user pool and identity\.

 1. When a user authenticates, the application creates and attaches a policy to the identity\.
 This gives the user publish and subscribe permissions\.
-**Note**
-The application gives the authorized user permission to perform all AWS IoT Core operations on all AWS IoT Core resources\.
-In your own applications, make sure to give only the permissions that authorized users need\.

 1. The user can use the application to publish and subscribe to MQTT topics\.